How Much Do UX Designers Make? UX/UI Salary Report (2022 Update)

 UX Design Salary by Location

 UX/UI salaries vary based on your location.
-According to Indeed’s analysis, UX designers in New York City were the best paid last year, with an impressive average salary of around $127,000.
+According to Indeed’s analysis, UX designers in Maryland were the best paid last year, with an impressive average salary of around $146,000.

 Other large cities around the US reported similarly high salaries.
 Here is a compiled list of the top states and cities that pay UX designers well.
 These places are not listed in any order; rather, they represent a collection of locations that consistently rank highly for base UX/UI salaries: